Firefighters respond to numerous weekend brush fires [update]

 A supervisor was unsure of how many acres were impacted by the fires on Sunday.

 The number of brush fires on Saturday was higher than usual, according to one supervisor.
-At one point on Sunday afternoon, firefighters were responding to four different brush fires across the county.
+At multiple points on Sunday afternoon, firefighters were responding to as many as four different brush fires across the county.

 Wind speeds picked up and relative humidity levels dropped over the weekend, creating favorable conditions for fires to quickly spread, according to the National Weather Service in State College.